Husband: “Ow! I just stubbed my toe!”

 If someone says they are not ok, they are not ok!

 This is true regardless of size or age.

-Let’s say I’m a child, and I say or show that I’m hurt, and someone tells me I’m ok and that I’m not hurt, I might question my own judgement.
+Let’s say I’m a child, and I say or show that I’m hurt, and someone tells me I’m ok and that I’m not hurt, I might question my own judgment.
 “Am I hurt?
 It feels like I’m hurt.
 But they say I’m not.
 So maybe I’m not hurt.
-Or maybe they don’t want to hear that I’m hurt so I’ll just pretend that I’m not hurt because my feelings are unacceptable.”
+Or maybe they don’t want to hear that I’m hurt so I’ll just pretend that I’m not hurt so that I don’t upset them.”

 The difference may seem subtle between “you’re ok” and “are you ok?”
 But it is huge.
-Instead of intentionally or unintentionally dismissing someone else’s feelings, especially our child’s, take the high emotional intelligence road of asking them how they feel, instead of telling them how they feel.
+Instead of intentionally or unintentionally dismissing someone else’s feelings, especially a child’s, we can teach them emotional intelligence by asking them how they feel, instead of telling them how they feel.
 It may surprise you how such a simple question can nurture the connection in your relationship.